Many small businesses can’t afford or may not even require full time IT staff, but that doesn’t mean technology challenges don’t arise.

 It certainly isn’t wrong to hope that one day your business will be able to support dedicated IT staff.
 In the meantime, try implementing the strategies mentioned and you just might find being your own IT department isn’t as difficult as you think.

-For more tips and information on how technology can support you and your business, follow me on Twitterhttp://twitter.com/Cindy_Bates) or follow Microsoft SMB on Twitter (@MicrosoftSMB) and Facebook (Microsoft SMB).
+For more tips and information on how technology can support you and your business, follow Cindy Bates on Twitter (http://twitter.com/Cindy_Bates) or follow Microsoft SMB on Twitter (@MicrosoftSMB) and Facebook (Microsoft SMB).